ttitd v

 After a delightful evening visiting friends from half a lifetime ago in San Diego (and discovering the amazing renovation of the downtown area!) the engine and I land in Victorville, Jen and I reconnect, and head down to Desert Hot Springs for a much-needed weekend getaway at our favorite resort.
 We are restored by the sacred combination of tequila and hot mineral water.

 Now home after a 1200-mile trip, we await the transplant operation.
 It’s going to take two weeks, as the shop (and every shop in southern CA) is slammed with more work than they can handle.
-Sometime later this month, one of us will figure a way to get to Victorville and bring our baby home.
+Sometime later this month, one of us will figure out a way to get to Victorville and bring our baby home.
 Meanwhile, with a new heart going in, we feel it’s time to rename her…Mz.
 Parker no longer seems to fit.
-We are thinking of calling her “Mojave”.
+We are now calling her “Mojave”.

 Jan 272020